ovidiubachmatchi/folder-organizer/README.md

 files from a directory into subcategories folders.
 The project includes a simple GUI to select the directory you want to organize
 The script is built efficiently so in no time the folder will be organized.
-All the dependencies are included into the virtual environment.
+All the dependencies are included into the requirements.txt file.
 ***
 > ## How to use it ?
 1. Open command prompt in the project directory